Scalable Multiuser Immersive Communications with Multi-numerology and Mini-slot: Simulation Results

 \subsection{Efficiency}

 Fig. \ref{fig3cc} confirms the efficiency of the proposed method compared to the equal resource allocation cases.
-In the simulations, the number of episodes is set as $E=510$ based on the empirical results in Figs. \ref{fig3aa} and \ref{fig3bb}, the equal bandwidth allocation case considers free-viewpoint without FoV predication~\cite{huming2023} (BS sends the entire 360-degree videos to the UEs.), and the equal time-frequency resource allocation case considers that the frequency bandwidths are equally allocated to the UEs and time of each UE's BT is the half of a video frame duration.
-We see that the proposed DRL-based method outperforms the benchmark cases.
-In addition, the equal time-frequency resource allocation case obtains the worst QoE performance, due to the fact that in the equal time-frequency resource allocation case, the minimum QoE of some UEs cannot be met when time resources are not enough for BT transmissions, i.e., less UEs are served in this case.
+In the simulations, the number of episodes is set as $E=510$ based on the empirical results in Figs. \ref{fig3aa} and \ref{fig3bb}. { There is no commonly-accepted method yet in this uncharted study and three benchmark solutions are considered as follows: 1) the QoE-based greedy method follows the approach of 3GPP, which allows UEs with higher QoE levels to take priority for resource allocation~\cite{Schwarz2010}; 2) the equal bandwidth allocation case considers free-viewpoint without FoV predication~\cite{huming2023} (BS sends the entire 360-degree videos to the UEs.); and 3) the equal time-frequency resource allocation case considers that the frequency bandwidths are equally allocated to the UEs and time of each UE's BT is the half of a video frame duration.
+We see that the proposed DRL-based method outperforms all the benchmark cases.
+The QoE-based greedy method has better performance than other benchmark cases in the low transmit PSD regime, however, it achieves lower QoE than the equal bandwidth allocation case at higher transmit PSDs since the multiuser diversity gain of the equal bandwidth allocation case is higher than the QoE-based greedy one. } In addition, the equal time-frequency resource allocation case obtains the worst QoE performance, due to the fact that in the equal time-frequency resource allocation case, the minimum QoE of some UEs cannot be met when time resources are not enough for BT transmissions, i.e., less UEs are served in this case.